learning-layers/SocialSemanticServer/README.md

 ## Documentation
 * for REST API description please have a look at Swagger's JSON-based REST API documentation in releases (i.e. `sss.package/api-docs`)
-* for Swagger UI styled documention from Swagger's JSON files please deploy and access SSS's REST API (see below)

 ## SSS deployment from release packages
 * follow instructions for Java 8, Apache Tomcat 7, [Apache Solr 4.9] and MySQL 5.6 in chapters below